Fermat-ORG/fermat-framework/README-GUI.md

 Where:

-- **Platform_Name**: Refers to the platform where you’re going to create your components.
+- **Platform_Name**: It refers to the platform where you’re going to create your components.
-- **Client_Type**: Refers to the device where the client is going to create, either Android, IPhone, a web or desktop application, etc. At the moment the client we are using is Android, therefore the name of this folder is “android”
+- **Client_Type**: It refers to the device where the client is going to create, either Android, IPhone, a web or desktop application, etc. At the moment the client we are using is Android, therefore the name of this folder is “android”
 - **desktop**: You place desktop, SubApps and Wallets projects here.
 - **reference_wallet**: Here you will create the projects that have their GUI components that represent Wallets.
 - **sub_app**: Here you will create the projects that have their GUI components that represent SubApps.